-The Funk Zone.
-The hippest neighborhood in Santa Barbara.
+One of the newer and hipper neighborhoods you’ll find nestled in the small beach town of Santa Barbara happens to be the Funk Zone.
 Wineries, cafés, restaurants, shops, and breweries line the streets of the Funk Zone.
 It extends from the ocean to the mainland, and is located right off of the main street in town – State Street.
 Most importantly, and the reason why I spent so much time in this vibrant neighborhood, is because it is home to some of the best wine tasting rooms that Santa Barbara has to offer.
 Luckily I had three months to get to know most of the tasting rooms, and although I wasn’t able to make it to all of them, I have narrowed it down to the very best!
 There are 15 tasting rooms total which makes up a majority of Santa Barbara’s Urban Wine Trail.
 Enjoy my favorites and explore outside of my list as well!
 Cheers!

 Cork n’ Crowns boasts both local and international wines.
 This little tasting room has both a cozy indoor space and a small patio space.